LucasionGS/IonLibJs/README.md

 **Key features**
 - Custom Context Menus
+- Custom in-app Popup

 Yes that was a short list, but this is in constant development and more features will be added.
-I might add my [Notification library](https://github.com/LucasionGS/notif) into this.
+I might add my [Popup library](https://github.com/LucasionGS/notif) into this.

 # ContextMenu